Summary

 As students watch, ask them to think about their own personal feelings and conceptions about writing; students should also consider a specific time they struggled with writing.

-Kleon discusses writer's block, so after the video students will participate in the instructional strategy Magnetic Statements; this will help uncover their ideas and attitudes about their own struggles with writing and/or a time they felt they had writer's block.
+Move to slide 6 and review the Magnetic Statements instructional strategy.
+This will help uncover their ideas and attitudes about their own struggles with writing and/or a time they felt they had writer's block.

 Explore

-Once students have read, responded to, and discussed three blackout poems, ask for each group to share out with the whole class.
+Once students have read, responded to, and discussed two blackout poems, ask for each group to share out with the whole class.

 Explain